hl7dk/dk-smart/input/pagecontent/index.md

 Okay, a simplified take on it is like this:

  * We have [DK Core](https://hl7.dk/fhir/core).
 That defines the FHIR models in a danish perspective
- * We have [SMART](https://www.hl7.org/fhir/smart-app-launch/) that defines a standardised login flow to a system (for obtaining access to patient data from e.g. either a clinician or a patient from an app or another clinical system)
+ * We have [SMART](https://www.hl7.org/fhir/smart-app-launch/) that defines a standardized login flow to a system (for obtaining access to patient data from e.g. either a clinician or a patient from an app or another clinical system)
  * We have [IPA](https://hl7.org/fhir/uv/ipa/) which is bare minimum profiling on top of the regular FHIR model + the added use of [SMART](https://www.hl7.org/fhir/smart-app-launch/)
- * We have support of the *[IPA](https://hl7.org/fhir/uv/ipa/) model parts* in [DK Core](https://hl7.dk/fhir/core) (from v3.4.0) but deliberatly not the [SMART](https://www.hl7.org/fhir/smart-app-launch/) parts in [DK Core](https://hl7.dk/fhir/core).
+ * We have support of the *[IPA](https://hl7.org/fhir/uv/ipa/) model parts* in [DK Core](https://hl7.dk/fhir/core) (from v3.4.0) but deliberately not the [SMART](https://www.hl7.org/fhir/smart-app-launch/) parts in [DK Core](https://hl7.dk/fhir/core).
  * **We now have DK SMART** (this IG) to frame how SMART can be used in Denmark.
-Its mostly guidelines as [SMART](https://www.hl7.org/fhir/smart-app-launch/) is pretty welldefined in itself
+Its mostly guidelines as [SMART](https://www.hl7.org/fhir/smart-app-launch/) is pretty well-defined in itself

-So, when we pair [DK Core](https://hl7.dk/fhir/core) (with the danish models) and DK SMART (which outlines standardised access) we end up with a standardised way of expressing the data model and the data access which is the core essense of bridging systems and break down silos.
+So, when we pair [DK Core](https://hl7.dk/fhir/core) (with the danish models) and DK SMART (which outlines standardized access) we end up with a standardized way of expressing the data model and the data access which is the core essence of bridging systems and break down silos.
 This inherently supports initiatives like [https://medcom.dk/projekter/apps-i-almen-praksis/](https://medcom.dk/projekter/apps-i-almen-praksis/) and boards like [https://laegemiddelstyrelsen.dk/da/udstyr/naevnet-for-sundhedsapps/](https://laegemiddelstyrelsen.dk/da/udstyr/naevnet-for-sundhedsapps/)

 ### What about existing national login solutions?
 National existing solutions like [MitID](https://www.mitid.dk/) and [SEB](https://services.nsi.dk/seb) as well as any local [SAML-based](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) solution can be incorporated into using [SMART](https://www.hl7.org/fhir/smart-app-launch/)-flows for the authentication/authorization-parts adding value to the entire chain.
 The use of [SMART](https://www.hl7.org/fhir/smart-app-launch/) does not compromise that.
 It only strengthens is.